Oskar Marmorek: Early life and training

-Oskar Marmorek was born in Pieskowa Skała, which in the mid-nineteenth century was part of the region of Galicia at the northern edges of the Austro-Hungarian Empire but is now formally a part of Poland, north of Krakow.
+Oskar Marmorek was born in Pieskowa Skała, which in the mid-nineteenth century was part of the region of Galicia at the northern edges of the Austro-Hungarian Empire but is now formally a part of Poland, north of Kraków.
 He was the eldest of five children in a family that moved several times, eventually settling in Vienna in 1875.
 Starting in 1880 he attended the architecture section of the Technischen Hochschule (now the Technical University of Vienna; Technische Universität Wien or TU-Wien), where his teachers included the historicist architects Karl König and Rudolf Weyr.
 He graduated in 1887 and, in partnership with Philipp Herzog, won a competition for a residence building in Cottageviertel, a section of northwest Vienna in the Döbling and Währing districts that had been populated with mostly cottage-like single-family houses since the 1860s and 1870s.
 He traveled widely and joined the Österreichischer Ingenieur- und Architekten-Verein (Austrian Association of Engineers and Architects).

 His brother was French physician and fellow Zionist Alexander Marmorek.